uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Notice how we are passing the data and the aesthetics as 'arguments' to the function.

-4. OK?
+OK?
 No!
 Nothing happened.
 Aren't functions supposed to do something?
 In this case, `ggplot` prepares the data for the graph.
 Now you need to 'tell' ggplot what sort of graph you want.

-5. Let's do a scatter plot.
+`Let's make a scatter plot.

 ```
 ggplot(data=diamonds, aes(x=carat, y=price)) + geom_point()